LucasAmos/lucasamos.dev-next/posts/tsenvvars.md

 ![Environment variables with error](/images/tsenvvars1.png)

 This can be resolved by Typing process.env in the NodeJS Namespace.
-We do this by creating the file **additional.d.ts** in the root directory are definining the environment variable types.
+We do this by creating the file **additional.d.ts** in the root directory and definining the environment variable types.

 ```js
 declare namespace NodeJS {